Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Extended Data Figure

 \begin{extendedfigure*}[t!]

-{\textbf{Emitted photon number \(N_{\rm ph}\).} Same measurement/data as shown in \subautoref{fig:fig5}{\textbf{h}--\textbf{i}}, including non rescaled theory.
+{\textbf{Emitted photon number \(N_{\rm ph}\).} Same measurement/data as shown in \subautoref{fig:fig5}{\textbf{h}--\textbf{i}}, including non rescaled simulations.
 Emitted photon number, \(N_{\rm ph}\), during the directional emission protocol for mode $\ket{\psi_{31}}$ panel \textbf{a} and mode $\ket{\psi_{32}}$ panel \textbf{b}.
 The continuous lines represent the experimental data, where the shaded area is the uncertainty region due to gain calibration error [see \aref{app:sec:attn_gain_cal}].
-The dotted line is the theory.
-The dashed line is theory rescaled with $\gamma_{\rm ext,Simulation}/\gamma_{\rm ext,Measured}$. } \end{extendedfigure*}
+The dashed lines are the simulations.
+The dashed lines are the simulations rescaled to take into account the effect of disorder [see \methods]. } \end{extendedfigure*}

 \begin{extendedfigure}[t!]

 {\textbf{Optimized emission simulation.} \textbf{(a)} Pulse sequence.
 Step (1): The APBS is first excited in the state $\qty(\ket{\textrm{vac}, g} + \ket{\psi_{45}})/\sqrt{2}$.
 Step (2): The state is transferred to the mode of interest with a SWAP gate. \textbf{(b)} Energy diagram.
 The APBS is initialized at the qubit frequency corresponding to the black dot, and then transferred to the mode displaying directionality (arrow). \textbf{(c)} and \textbf{(d)} Simulation of the field intensity, \(|\langle a_{\rm out}\rangle|^2 \), for modes $\ket{\psi_{31}}$ and $\ket{\psi_{32}}$, respectively, as a function of time.
 The continuous lines show the optimal emission for the device parameters [see \exttabref{ext:tab:params}], while the dashed lines show the emission for a similar device with better loss parameters (\(\kappa_{\rm int}/2\pi = \SI{75}{\kilo\hertz}\), \(\kappa_{\rm ext, L}/2\pi = \kappa_{\rm ext, R}/2\pi = \SI{50}{\mega\hertz}\) and \(\kappa_{q}/2\pi = \SI{16}{\kilo\hertz}\)).
 The insets shows the emitted photon number, \(N_{\rm ph} \), as a function of time.
 The dotted black line indicates the theoretical maximum number of emitted photons.} \end{extendedfigure}